jokereactive/jokereactive/_projects/iwr.md

 It automatically predicts, without bias, the best suited candidates who are most likely to succeed in an organization.
 As the lead developer of its cognitive component, I worked on both research and development aspects of the system -

- - *Machine Learning Pipeline Design* - Designing the real-time, high-capacity and multi-client learning and classification architecture for predictive analytics on kafka and pyspark.
+ - *Machine Learning Pipeline Design* - Designed the real-time, high-capacity and multi-client learning and classification architecture for predictive analytics on kafka and pyspark.
- - *Dynamic Taxonomy Generation* - Implementing a LSTM based architecture for dynamically generating taxonomies from a dataset of skill names using semi-supervised learning.
+ - *Dynamic Taxonomy Generation* - Implemented a LSTM based architecture for dynamically generating taxonomies from a dataset of skill names using semi-supervised learning.
- - *Job Similarity Computation* - Exploiting the semantic and syntactic structure of job description documents to find job similarity.
+ - *Job Similarity Computation* - Exploited the semantic and syntactic structure of job description documents to find job similarity.
  - *Collaborative Cognition* - Developing a knowledge exchange framework for different stakeholders in the recruitment process.
 Modelled as independent cognitive agents, each stakeholder gets to influence and get influenced by other agents, eventually leading to a more adoptible list of candidates.
+ - Work published at top peer-reviewed conferences JSM 2017, ICSOC 2017, ESWC 2018 and AAMAS 2019.